telerik/fiddler-everywhere-docs/traffic/modify-traffic.md

     ![Edit in Composer](../images/composer/edit-in-composer.png)

-1. The session opens in a new **Composer** window and then you can change the desired values.
-For example, change the data payload, modify the headers, test the authentication, and so on.
+1. The session opens in a new **Composer** window, and then you can change the desired values.
+For example, change the data payload, modify the headers, test the authentication, etc.

     ![Change the loaded request values in new Composer windows](../images/composer/edit-in-composer-002.png)